Matthew 6:33-34

 Lord, I seek thee, be found of me.

-“In the end, just as there are only two kinds of piety, the self-centered and the God-centered, so there are only two kinds of ambition: one can be ambitious either for oneself or for God.
+John Stott sums it up “In the end, just as there are only two kinds of piety, the self-centered and the God-centered, so there are only two kinds of ambition: one can be ambitious either for oneself or for God.
 There is no third alternative.”
-(Stott, John: The Message of the Sermon on the Mount: 1985, Intervarsity Press)
+(Borrow The Message of the Sermon on the Mount)

 Constable asks and answers an interesting question....

 In view of this promise how can we explain the fact that some committed believers have perished for lack of food?
 There is a wider sphere of context in which this promise operates.
 We all live in a fallen world where the effects of sin pervade every aspect of life.
 Sometimes the godly, through no fault of their own, get caught up in the consequences of sin and perish.
 Jesus did not elaborate this dimension of life here but assumed it as something His hearers would have known and understood.
-(Tom Constable's Expository Notes on the Bible)
+(Expository Notes on the Bible)

 A QUESTION OF PRIORITIES...